Yto Barrada: Early life and education

 Barrada was born in Paris, France in 1971 and raised in Tangier, Morocco.
-Her father Hamid Barrada, former political opponent of Hassan II and leader of the student left, is a journalist and her mother, Mounira Bouzid El Alami, activist and psychotherapist.
+Her father Hamid Barrada, a former political opponent of Hassan II and leader of the student left, is a journalist and her mother, Mounira Bouzid El Alami, activist and psychotherapist.
 After living in Tangier for much of her life, Barrada returned to Paris to study at The University of Paris, also known as the Sorbonne, where she studied History and Political Science.
 Shortly after graduating, Barrada studied at the International Center of Photography in New York, New York.

 Work

 Barrada befriended Bettina Grossman, a reclusive artist who was a longtime resident at Hotel Chelsea.
-Barrada and Grossman collaborated on an exhibition called The Power of Two Suns, which was on view at the Lower Manhattan Cultural Council’s Arts Center at Governors Island in 2019.
+Barrada and Grossman collaborated on an exhibition called The Power of Two Suns, which was on view at the Lower Manhattan Cultural Council's Arts Center at Governors Island in 2019.
 Barrada is working on a catalogue raisonné of Grossman's work.

 Barrada's first photographic series, A Life Full of Holes: The Strait Project, was a collaborative project that took place between 1999 and 2003.
 Barrada later used this title for her book (2005).
 The Strait of Gibraltar appears as a theme again in Barrada's series The Sleepers, from 2006, in which she depicts subjects lying down in public spaces.

 Barrada has presented her work in several galleries, such as Galerie Polaris in Paris.
 In 2006 she cofounded Cinémathèque de Tanger, North Africa's first art house cinema and film archive.

+Barrada is presenting France at the 2026 Venice Biennale.

 Photos, videos, and sculpture

 A Life Full of Holes: The Strait Project

 In 1998 Barrada began a work she titled A Life Full of Holes: The Strait Project, which described the static and transitory life of her hometown of Tangier.
 Her photographs depict a city where thousands of immigrants attempt to make the illegal and perilous journey across the Strait of Gibraltar.
-This collaborative project focuses on the asymmetries of neo-colonial relationships between North Africa and Europe as well as the disillusionment of citizens wishing to leave Morocco for a different life in the North.
+This collaborative project, which takes as its title the 1964 autobiography of Moroccan storyteller Driss Ben Hamed Charhadi as narrated to Paul Bowles, focuses on the asymmetries of neo-colonial relationships between North Africa and Europe as well as the disillusionment of citizens wishing to leave Morocco for a different life in the North.